Kadakkal Revolt: Parallel administration

 The only administrative setup that prevailed in the region prior to the rebellion were a police outpost, forest office, postal services and a school.
 In this police outpost enjoyed a prominence and with the fall of police outpost as a result of agitation the control that Diwan of Travancore had over the area ceased to exist.
-The leadership of rebellion claimed swaraj in an area of approximately 14 sq. miles around Kadakkal (Kummil Pakuthi) and consider themselves as a state under the leadership of Puthiya Veettil Raghavan Pillai (Franco Raghavan) as Kadakkal Raja and a Dalit from Kurava community named Chanthiran Kaliyambi as his democratic minister (Janakiya Manthri).
+The leadership of rebellion claimed swaraj in an area of approximately 14 sq. miles around Kadakkal (Kummil Pakuthi) and consider themselves as a state under the leadership of Franco Raghavan as Kadakkal Raja and a Dalit from Kurava community named Chanthiran Kaliyambi as his democratic minister (Janakiya Manthri).
 This leadership prevailed for eight days and they proclaimed that there was no need for Government officials and Government rule and that everything could be achieved by the co-operation and concerted action of the people.
 They fortified the area by closing down the school and setting up a camp at Kariath Mission School consisting of 1,000 gun carriers in order to prevent the coming of military forces, preventing the entry of Military, by cutting down trees into the roads and demolishing culverts, etc.

 There was another agitation called Kallara-Pangode Struggle took place during the same time in the region.